martincartledge/martincartledge.github.io/solve-technical-interview-questions-using-frequency-counter.md

 isAnagram("rat", "tar"); // true
 ```

+#### Getting started

-First, using the `function` keyword, we create a function with the identifier `isAnagram`
+First, using the `function` keyword, we create a function with the identifier `isAnagram`:

 ```js
 function isAnagram() {
 ```

 Our function `isAnagram` needs two parameters, a first `string` and a second `string`.
-In this example, we are using `silent` and `listen`.
+In this example, we are passing these values `silent` and `listen`.

 ```js
 function isAnagram(firstStr, secondStr) {
 ```

+#### Check edge cases

 On the first few lines of our function block, we want to address a few edge cases, just like in the first example.

 Similar to `isAnagram`, we need to check that both parameters have truthy values i.e. _not_ `null`, `undefined`, etc. We can check for a falsy value by using the `!` operator.
-If `firstStr` or `secondStr` is falsy, we return `false`
+If `firstStr` or `secondStr` is falsy, we return `false`.

 ```js
 function isAnagram(firstStr, secondStr) {